aqaPayam/NakhBot/docs/domain/04-relationships.md

 ### User Pair and UserPairState

-* Two users have one UserPairState.
+Two users can have one UserPairState.

-* UserPairState belongs to exactly one normalized user pair.
+UserPairState belongs to exactly one normalized user pair.

 Rule:

-* Use normalized pair ordering: user_a_id < user_b_id.
+* Use normalized pair ordering: `user_a_id < user_b_id`.

+Allowed pair-level states:

+* none
+* matched
+* unmatched
+* blocked

 Purpose:

-* Stores the current summarized state between two users.
+* Stores symmetric pair-level state.
+* Helps prevent invalid pair-level actions after match, unmatch, or block.

+UserPairState must not store directional actions.

+Directional actions must be read from source records:

+* ExploreConsumption
+* Like
+* NotInterested
+* PendingNakh
-* Prevents invalid actions.
+* Nakh

-Example:
+Examples:

 * If pair is matched, block Like, Nakh, Not Interested, and Explore repeat.
+* If pair is unmatched, prevent future Match between the same users.
+* If pair is blocked, prevent future interaction.

 Important: